We are reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 - Simplicity of use

 As you search for the perfect rice cooker, you will come across dozens of reviews, each listing different top 5 models.
-My personal top choice is the Cuckoo Rice Maker.
+My personal top choice is the Cuckoo Rice Maker from Amazon.
 The higher price tag may cause you to think twice before buying one.
 Yet its versatility, quality and ability to produce perfect, flavorful jasmine rice every time make it worth every penny.

 Unlike a simple rice cooker, which may only be suitable to cook one kind of rice, the Cuckoo rice maker uses fuzzy logic technology.
 By using the different settings, you can select the type of rice you want to cook and leave the rest up to your rice cooker.

 The other 2 must-have features of the Cuckoo are the timer and the detachable inner lid.
 The timer gives you the freedom to plan when you would like your rice to start cooking, regardless of whether you are home or not.
 The removable inner lid is my personal favorite feature because it makes cleaning the rice maker extremely easy.

 Quality-wise, the Cuckoo is comparable to the Zojirushi NS-TSC10 (Amazon) model.
 The reason that I personally chose the Cuckoo over the Zojirushi is the cooking time.
 Unlike the Zojirushi, which can take anywhere from 1 to 2 hours to fully cook hard rice, such as brown or long-grain jasmine rice, the Cuckoo, because it also uses pressure cooking technology, can have any rice ready within 30 minutes.